 Considering how to incorporate self-directed learning into your eLearning course design may be as simple as offering choices in the mode of delivery, the order of the learning, or the subject matter.
 Once you conduct a training needs analysis, you will be able to see areas where self-directed learning can be incorporated.

 Finally, the very best eLearning designers consider the actual structure and function of an adult brain when designing their eLearning courses.

 This theory of adult learning examines the manner in which the brain functions to maximize an adult’s ability to learn.
 Just as you would not try to force a baby to walk before they could support their head, the neuroscience theory of adult education take into consideration what a brain is ready for.
 This might mean tailoring the time, method of delivery, and configuration of the training to enhance its benefits.

 Understanding how adults learning differently and applying adult learning theory in different situations affects every part of your eLearning offerings.
 These factors can help you choose an appropriate mode of delivery as you tailor your information, activity, and assignments to your adult learners.

 At EdgePoint Learning, we get that your employees may drag their feet when it comes to learning something new.
-Applying adult learning theory to your eLearning experiences can help by engaging adult learners and giving them the motivation to participate.
+Applying adult learning theory to your eLearning experiences can help engage adult learners and give them the motivation to participate.

 We are experts at designing engaging, relevant, and useful eLearning for every industry.
 Get in touch today to learn more about adult learning theory and see how we can help you!

-This post was originally published on eLearning Industry on July 8, 2018.
+This post was originally published on eLearning Industry.